JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 ### Implement the UI: display the list of rocket launches

-1. To implement the UI, modify `activity_main.xml` in `androidApp/src/main/res/layout`.
+1. To implement the UI, create the `layout/activity_main.xml` file in `androidApp/src/main/res`.

    The screen is based on the `ConstraintLayout` with the `SwipeRefreshLayout` inside it, which contains `RecyclerView` and `FrameLayout` with a background with `ProgressBar`across its center:

    ```xml
    ```
-   {src="multiplatform-mobile-tutorial/activity_main.xml" initial-collapse-state="collapsed" collapsed-title="androidx.constraintlayout.widget.ConstraintLayout xmlns:android" lines="2-26"}
+   {src="multiplatform-mobile-tutorial/activity_main.xml" initial-collapse-state="collapsed" collapsed-title="androidx.constraintlayout.widget.ConstraintLayout xmlns:android" lines="1-26"}

-2. In `androidApp/src/main/java`, add the properties for the UI elements to the `MainActivity` class:
+2. In `androidApp/src/main/java`, replace the implementation of the `MainActivity` class, adding the properties for the UI elements:

    ```kotlin
    class MainActivity : AppCompatActivity() {